Condensation, damp and mould

 Making a complaint

-If you are unhappy with repairs or our response to damp and mould you have the right to make a complaint.
+If you are unhappy with repairs or our response to damp and mould you have the right to make a complaint through our complaints process.
 Our complaints, compliments and comments policy and process should be followed.

 Types of damp and mould